mohithgupta/Auto-YT_VLC-player/README.md

     - Current active window? - active window can be chrome or microsoft edge
     - Incorrect URL? - should be a youtube video
     - Youtube Streamable Link ? - should be a youtube video
-    - Explicit input of `-play-in-vlc`? - link should have "-play-in-vlc" at the end
+    - Explicit input of `-vlc`? - link should have "-vlc" at the end

 - Script then executes a command line tool provided by VLC which allows VLC to stream videos.
 It auto copy-pastes with required commands and plays the video.